MohammedKamalAlsyd/TimJS/README.md

 Summary
 -------

-TrackJS combines advanced analytics, personalized insights, and intuitive tools to help users optimize their online behavior.
-Whether you’re looking to improve productivity, better manage your time, or gain a deeper understanding of your online habits, TrackJS is here to help.
+TimJS combines advanced analytics, personalized insights, and intuitive tools to help users optimize their online behavior.
+Whether you’re looking to improve productivity, better manage your time, or gain a deeper understanding of your online habits, TimJS is here to help.